odraudE31/pwnagotchi/README.md

 ssh "$GOTCHI_ADDR" "echo nameserver $YOUR_DNS | sudo tee -a /etc/resolv.conf"
 ```

 The main issue was on this line `USB_IFACE=${6:-enx86ffae88fbb4}` because the pwnagotchi adress is mutable and to find its adress you need to CLI this: `ip link` .
 While the ethernet is connecting you can `ip link` it and find something that starts with `enx…` then change it on the bash and run it.
-The bash is at `personal_projects/pwnagotchi`.
+The bash is also in this repo.

 Then you just have to ssh into it `ssh pi@10.0.0.2` to change the pi password (first ping this and see if it is all working) .
 It is by default “raspberry” and I changed to my Linux password.